Raspberry Pi use

 My biggest problem with them is that the Pi requires a binary blob to function, or even to boot.
 This is a piece of software with no source code available to users.
 It can't be audited and it can't be modified.
 This has me paranoid about privacy and also is just not as nice because it means one has less control over the device.

 I've so far been willing to compromise and put up with this because the rest of the software ecosystem around the Pi is quite good.
 Because so many people have Pis, others have solved many problems you might encounter, and you can find people who have tried to do much that you would want.
 It's easy to get help and find pre-built images.
 There is even an image for FreeBSD!

 With other similar boards that are more niche I worry that it will be difficult to make a usable system or that support will be out of date.
 You are more on your own.
 I'm likely able to get up and running with other boards, but it requires a lot more of a time investment to get there whereas with the Pi I can pop in an image and get right to what I want to do.

 Another issue is of course the quality problems that seem common.
 In particular the keypress issue I've mentioned, and the networking issues I encountered with my second Pi.
 It's possible both of these are down to USB support issues as from what I have read the USB support on these boards have certain fundamental problems.
 That's not to say that other boards would not have similar problems or even worse problems.
 I've definitely seen variations.

 What's really great about these and other similar boards is they are so simple and use such little power.
 You don't have to go out and choose a bunch of different parts and then put them together.
 You don't have to use 100s of watts to power a simple computer.

-I have 4 now.
-The first 3 described above, and a second Model B 2 that I picked up mid 2015.
-I've been tempted to get a Model B 3 but I don't really have a need for another right now.
-The Zero is neat too.
+I have 5 now.
+The first 3 described above, a second Raspberry Pi 2 Model B that I picked up mid 2015, and a Raspberry Pi 3 Model B I got March 2018.

-- Model B 2: Idle (previously used as fat client desktop)
+- Raspberry Pi 2 Model B (February 2015): Idle (previously used as fat client desktop)